wessberg/DI/README.md

 ## Changelog:

+**v1.0.3**:

+- Upgraded to newest version of 'CodeAnalyzer' and refactored all around.

 **v1.0.1**:

 - Fixed a bug where 'hasAltered' would always be false.
 Cleanup.
 Added typings to .gitignore and .npmignore.